johnnovak/RML-Amiga/docs/docs/manual/input-handling.md

 name of your save game, or when entering a password).

 Some game configuration might remap a few more keys in WASD mode.
-For example, in [Dungeon Master](../games/d.md#dungeon-master-v36) you can turn left and right with the ++q++ and ++e++ keys, respectively, and the ++ctrl+s++ save game shortcut has been remapped to ++ctrl+x++ (because it clashes with the remapped ++s++ key used for movement).
+For example, in [Dungeon Master](../game-notes/d.md#dungeon-master-v36) you can turn left and right with the ++q++ and ++e++ keys, respectively, and the ++ctrl+s++ save game shortcut has been remapped to ++ctrl+x++ (because it clashes with the remapped ++s++ key used for movement).

-Refer to the [Game notes](../games/index.md) to learn about the exact WASD mode remappings for each game.
+Refer to the [Game notes](../game-notes/index.md) to learn about the exact WASD mode remappings for each game.

-TODO dungeon master kb layout scan

 ## Joysticks